3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Conclusion

 Theory X, Y & Z of employee motivation have been used in human resource management, organizational behavior analysis, and organizational development.
-Though these theories are very basic in nature, they provide a platform for future generations of management theorists and practitioners to understand the changing dynamics of human behavior.
+Though these employee motivational theories are very basic in nature, they provide a platform for future generations of management theorists and practitioners to understand the changing dynamics of human behavior.

 We think that the more you practice theory Z of employee motivation; the closer you are to effective Talent Management.